Optimal subgraph structures in scale-free configuration models: Introduction

-where $\tau\in(2,3)$ so that $\Exp{D^2}=\infty$ and $\Exp{D}=\mu<\infty$.
 When this sample constructs a degree sequence such that the sum of the degrees is odd, we add an extra half-edge to the last vertex.
 This does not affect our computations.
-In this setting, $d_{\max}$ is of order $n^{1/(\tau-1)}$, where $d_{\max}$ denotes the maximal degree of the degree sequence.
+In this setting, $D_{\max}$ is of order $n^{1/(\tau-1)}$, where $D_{\max}=\max_{v\in[n]}D_v$ denotes the maximal degree of the degree sequence.
+Denote the erased configuration model on $n$ vertices by $\ECMn$ when the degrees are an independent and identically distributed (i.i.d.) sample of~\eqref{D-tail}, and $\ECMnD$ when the degree sequence equals $\boldsymbol{D}$.

+\paragraph{Quenched and annealed.} Note that the erased configuration model as defined above has two sources of randomness: the independent and identically distributed (i.i.d.) degrees and the random pairing of the half-edges in constructing the graph.
+Studying the behavior of subgraphs in the erased configuration model once the degree sequence has been fixed corresponds to the \emph{quenched} setting, whereas the erased configuration model with random degrees corresponds to the \emph{annealed} setting.
+Our main result on the number of subgraphs in the erased configuration model is in the annealed setting.
+However, in the proof of our results we often study subgraph counts in the quenched setting.
+Throughout this paper, we denote the probability of an event $\mathcal{E}$ in the quenched setting by\cj{ } and we define $\expec_n$ and $\text{Var}_n$ accordingly.

+\paragraph{Subgraph counts.} Let $H=(V_H,\Ecal_H)$ be a small, connected graph.
+We denote the induced subgraph count of $H$, the number of subgraphs of $\ECMn$ that are isomorphic to $H$, by $N^\gind(H)$.
+We denote the subgraph count, the number of occurrences of $H$ as a subgraph of $\ECMn$, by $N^\gsub(H)$.

+Throughout this paper, we denote the sampled degree of a vertex $\cj{v\in[n]}$ in the erased configuration model by $\cj{D_v}$.
+Note that this may not be the same as the actual degree of a vertex in the erased configuration model, since self-loops are removed and multiple edges are merged.
+Since we study subgraphs $H$, we sometimes also need to use the degree of a vertex in $H$ inside the subgraph.
+We denote the degree of a vertex $i$ of a subgraph $H$ by $d_i$.

-\paragraph{Paper outline.} We present our main results in Section \ref{sec:main}, including the theorems that characterize all optimal motifs and subgraphs in terms of the solutions to optimization problems.
+\paragraph{Paper outline.} We present our main results in Section~\ref{sec:main}, including the theorems that characterize all optimal subgraphs in terms of the solutions to optimization problems.
 We also apply these theorems to describe the optimal configurations of all subgraphs with 4 and 5 vertices, and present an outlook for further use of our results.
-We then prove the main theorems for general subgraphs in Section~\ref{sec:maxcont} and for $\sqrt{n}$-optimal subgraphs in Section~\ref{sec:proof2}.
-The proofs of some lemmas introduced along the way are deferred to Sections~\ref{sec:prooflem1} and \ref{sec:Afinite}.
+We provide an overview of the proof structures in Section~\ref{sec:overview}.
+We then prove the first part of the main theorems for subgraphs in Section~\ref{sec:maxcont} and for $\sqrt{n}$-optimal subgraphs in Section~\ref{sec:proof2}.
+The proofs of some lemmas introduced along the way are deferred to Section~\ref{sec:prooflem1}.
+The proof of the second part of the main theorem can be found in Section~\ref{sec:proofsec2}.
+We finally show how the proofs for subgraphs can be adjusted to prove the theorems on induced subgraphs in Section~\ref{sec:graphlets}.